wp-plugins/persistent-templates/readme.txt

 == Description ==

+Persistent Templates makes your custom templates "persistent", in that all child sub-pages inherit their parent's template setting.
 This is a hard override, and any attempt at setting any child's template will be ignored.
 In future releases, the ability to specify individually different templates for children will be added.

 == Installation ==